![]() |

 A former children's librarian and professional storyteller, George Shannon has worked as a freelance writer and lecturer for over 25 years.
 Conferences, workshops, and author visits to schools have taken him from Japan to Kuwait, Thailand to the Arctic Circle.

-and interaction.
 Nurturing

 creative writing does far more than help students improve their communication